auth0/docs/articles/appliance/private-cloud/overview.md

 **I'm a Public Cloud customer; is it possible to migrate my tenant(s) to the Private Cloud?**

-Auth0 offers Professional Services to help you migrate from the Public Cloud to Private Cloud.
+Our Professional Services team can help you migrate from the Public Cloud to the Private Cloud as a billable project.